Vitamin D

 Vitamin D requirements

-There are three sources of vitamin D: natural sunlight, fortification of dietary foods, particularly dairy products and some cereals and oily fish.
+Sources of vitamin D include: natural sunlight, oily fish, some mushrooms, and fortification of foods, particularly dairy products and some cereals.
 The radiation that converts vitamin D in the skin is the same wavelength that causes sunburn, so careful application of sunscreen can inhibit vitamin D production.
-At northern latitudes, there is not enough radiation to convert vitamin D, especially during the winter.
-After the age of 70 the skin does not convert vitamin D effectively.
+After the age of 70 the skin does not convert vitamin D effectively (MacLaughlin J).
+Vitamin D levels also depend on the altitude (higher levels in the mountains), and body weight (obese people have lower levels than thin people).

 Adults older than 70 800-1000 units/day